Pence to stop in Arizona as state hits new virus records

 The hastily arranged Phoenix trip is a replacement for canceled events that were supposed to happen on Tuesday.
 Pence had planned to address a “Faith in America” campaign event in Tucson and to meet with Ducey in Yuma.

 His visit comes as Arizona broke records Wednesday in newly reported COVID-19 cases, hospitalizations, emergency room visits and deaths.
-State health officials reported 4,878 new cases — the first time the daily figure has surpassed 4,000.
+State health officials reported 4,878 new confirmed cases — the first time the daily figure has surpassed 4,000.

 Other alarming new highs included 2,876 hospitalizations and 1,289 ER visits for positive or suspected virus infections.
 The number of reported deaths in a day also hit a new record of 88, but that may include health officials reviewing death certificates for links to COVID-19.